jdhitsolutions/PSRemoteOperations/docs/Invoke-PSRemoteOperation.md

 ## DESCRIPTION

-This command will parse a PSRemoteOperation file created with New-PSRemoteOperation and execute the scriptblock or scriptfile.
-When complete, the file is deleted and an archived version created in the ArchivePath.
+This command will parse a PSRemoteOperation file created with New-PSRemoteOperation and execute the script block or script file.
+When complete, the original file is deleted and an archived version created in the ArchivePath.
 The ArchivePath will default to the global variable PSRemoteOpArchive.
 The archive folder must already exist.

 Normally, this command will be called by a remote operation watcher job or similar command.